 Cheirogaster, the genus found in Europe, has a long fossil history stretching back some 50mys to the Eocene and includes up to 11 species.
 It is represented by a virtually complete skeleton (with a shell well over a metre long) unearthed from Pliocene deposits (about 5mys old) near Perpignan, in southern France.
 Also, several impressively big skulls, limb bones and other elements (suggesting animals of about 2m carapace length) from late Miocene and Pliocene sediments (around 5 to 8mys old) have been found on the eastern Aegean islands of Samos, Lesvos, and localities around Thessaloniki and Athens, in Greece.

 The gigantic tortoises of Africa and India would have looked very similar, but have been placed in separate genera – Centrochelys and Megalochelys respectively.
 Unlike Cheirogaster, these forms are known mainly from fragmentary remains, although, they too indicate gargantuan proportions – there are anecdotal accounts of carapaces the size of Volkswagens from the remote deserts of North Africa!
-Both Centrochelys and Megalochelys survived until the Pliocene-Pleistocene boundary (3mya), and Centrochelys, at least, seems to have been fairly widespread with remains recovered from Morocco, Tunisia, East Africa and the Middle East (Palestine and Iran).
+Both Centrochelys and Megalochelys survived until the Pliocene-Pleistocene boundary (3Ma), and Centrochelys, at least, seems to have been fairly widespread with remains recovered from Morocco, Tunisia, East Africa and the Middle East (Palestine and Iran).
 Indeed, a comparatively tiny (only 60cm long), possibly related species, Geochelone (Centrochelys) sulcata (also known as the African desert or spurred tortoise), still lives on in central Africa today.

 As mentioned previously, the suggested inter-relationships between these chelonian behemoths are a little sketchy.
 Traditionally, Cheirogaster was thought to have shared an African origin with Centrochelys and subsequently dispersed into Europe, sometime before the late Eocene (about 50mya – the oldest occurrence of Cheirogaster).
 However, this evolutionary scenario contrasts with recent palaeogeographical reconstructions and DNA sequence analyses of modern European tortoises (including the football-sized Testudo and Eurotestudo, commonly found in pet shops).

 Interestingly, the Miocene-Pliocene transition is marked by the onset of cooler, dryer climates in the Afro-Eurasian region and the spread of open woodlands and grasslands throughout Mediterranean Europe.
 Therefore, selection for gigantism might represent an adaptation for maintaining higher metabolic activity (through ‘gigantothermy’) in the face of unfavourable environmental conditions.
 That and/or a shift towards consumption of cellulose-rich plant matter (for example, grasses and woody plants), which requires a large fermentative gut to break it down.

-Whatever the driver, it is clear that by about 2 to 3mya (during the Pleistocene) the European gigantic tortoises had all but disappeared.
+Whatever the driver, it is clear that by about 2 to 3Ma (during the Pleistocene) the European gigantic tortoises had all but disappeared.
 Again, climate change may have played a role because, from the beginning of the Pleistocene, rapid temperature fluctuations, popularly known as the ‘Ice Ages’, brought glaciations to northern Europe.
 These would have destroyed habitats and perhaps prompted the extinction of the gigantic tortoises, together with many of their more ‘tropically-adapted’ mammalian contemporaries.